enkidevs/curriculum/zapier/introduction/first-zap/zap-editor-4.md

 1. New or Update Spreadsheet Row in Google Sheets
     - monitor a spreadsheet for any new or updated rows
 2. Send Direct Message in Slack
-    - send a direct message in slack that reads `'Someone has gained access to your base!'`
+    - send a direct message in slack that reads `Someone has gained access to your base!`

 Your zap is now ready to be used.
 Go ahead and change a row in the spreadsheet and see how the magic happens.